 - Masks: Indoor masking in all public spaces (including the meditation hall) is required until the second rapid tests are complete—usually on day three—and all are negative.
 At that point, indoor masking is optional for all yogis and teachers.
 Staff will continue to wear masks in yogi spaces.
 If anyone tests positive in the second round of tests, masks will remain mandatory indoors for the duration of your retreat.

 - Please note: IMS requires all yogis, teachers, and staff to use an effective mask (surgical or N95/KN95).
 Please bring one for each day of your retreat.
 Masking is not required outside.

 During your retreat:

 - Meditation hall: Until we complete the second round of rapid tests, masks will be required for all in the meditation hall, including the teaching team.

-- Meals: You have dining space options!
+- Meals: You have lots of dining space options!
 Small tables have been added to each dorm room so that you may elect to take your meals in your room, or–weather permitting–in any of several spaces outdoors.
-Limited dining spaces are available in the dining room.
+The dining room is also available.

 - Dharma talks and morning instruction: Teachers will wear masks in the meditation hall until we complete the second round of rapid tests.
 At that point, masks will be optional for your teaching team.